sebbo2002/ical-generator/README.md

 const calendar = ical({name: 'my first iCal'});

-// A method is required for outlook to display the invitation properly calendar.method(ICalCalendarMethod.REQUEST);
+// A method is required for outlook to display event as an invitation calendar.method(ICalCalendarMethod.REQUEST);

 const startTime = new Date();